Course

 Open for

-Students who fulfill admission requirements for master of city and regional planning.
+Students who fulfill admission requirements for Master of Science in City and Regional Planning.

 Course assessment